15 Expats Talk about Health Insurance and Healthcare in Guatemala

 Do you have anything more to add about local medical facilities in Guatemala?

 "Healthcare can be a challenge.
 There are some well trained doctors in the larger villages but their range of care is limited.
 There is a good private hospital in Santiago (Hospitalito Atitlan) but depending on what kinds of volunteer doctors are there during your emergency they may not be able to help.
 The public hospital in Solola I call the pre-morgue.
 It is a grim place I wouldn’t send an enemy.
 Best care is Guatemala City.
-A three hour, $100US, ambulance ride away or an expensive helicopter airlift," commented one expat living in Lake Atitlan, Guatemala.
+A three hour, $100US, ambulance ride away or an expensive helicopter airlift," wrote one expat.

 As a foreigner living in Guatemala, will I have access to public healthcare?
 What is it like?

 "Yes, foreigners living in Guatemala have access to public healthcare.
 The quality of care varies depending on the region, but generally the public healthcare system is considered to be of lower quality than private healthcare.
 The public healthcare system is often overcrowded and underfunded, and there are long wait times for appointments and treatments.
-However, it is still possible to receive quality care in the public system, and it is often the only option for those who cannot afford private healthcare," commented one expat who moved to Guatemala.
+However, it is still possible to receive quality care in the public system, and it is often the only option for those who cannot afford private healthcare," wrote an expat living in Guatemala.

 What have your experiences during the pandemic with the local healthcare system been like?